shipwright-io/community/ships/0038-release-branching-backports.md

 - Define processes and procedures Shipwright projects should use when creating a release with respect to code branching.
-- Define processes for applying bug fixes and security advisories to prior release versions.
+- Define processes for applying bug fixes and security advisories to the most recent released version.
-- Apply the backport process to the v0.12.0 release of the Shipwright build, cli, and operator projects.
+- Apply the backport process to current released versions of the Shipwright build, cli, and operator projects.

 ### Non-Goals